OPIM5512-Nej19001/A01/README.md

 2. run script from project folder: python3 src/boxplot.py
 3. script will create and save a boxplot image in figs folder
 # Expected output: Boxplot image
+  The following script will generate a boxplot image inside of the 'figs' folder.
+The boxplot represents the distribution of median household income from the California Housing dataset.